• Natalie Clarke

 Where and when?

-After working online due to the pandemic, I am now offering a hybrid approach - some in person sessions, and some online only.
+I am currently only offering online or phone sessions.
 I offer a mix of morning, afternoon and some early evening slots.
 I do not currently offer any sessions on the weekend.

 Cost?